PENEX: AdaBoost-Inspired Neural Network Regularization: Introduction

 \revised{Motivated by the works above}, we take the view that AdaBoost does not generalize well \textit{in spite} of the exponential loss, but \textit{because} of it, in the sense that it acts as a regularizer.
 The main contribution of the present work is to effectively translate this regularizing quality to training deep neural network classifiers.
 Specifically, we introduce the \textit{Penalized Exponential Loss} (\ourmethod{}), which reformulates the objective of the multi-class exponential loss~\citep{hastie2009multi} to a neural network-friendly variant by replacing a hard sum constraint by a SumExp penalty.
-We show that \ourmethod{} is Fisher consistent~\citep{fisher1922mathematical}, i.e., it is a proper loss for estimating the Bayes-optimal classifier.
-We also prove formally that \ourmethod{} effectively maximizes margins with high probability, thereby providing a theoretical foundation for \ourmethod{}'s effectivity.
-We propose to minimize \ourmethod{} via gradient descent, which, at first sight, appears to contrast the idea of sequentially fitting weak learners in the boosting framework.
-However, we show that small gradient-based parameter increments implicitly parameterize a form of weak learner, as visualized in~\cref{fig:main_visualization}.
+We show that \ourmethod{} is self-calibrating, meaning that at the population level its optimal logits can be rescaled in closed form to recover the true class-probability distribution, and that it is Fisher consistent~\citep{fisher1922mathematical}, i.e., its optimal logits induce the Bayes-optimal classifier~\citep{lin2004note, hastie2009multi}.
+We also prove that \ourmethod{} \revisedthree{bounds the tail of the margin distribution}, thereby providing a theoretical foundation for \ourmethod{}'s generalization ability.\footnote{We include a broader discussion about how this result differs from the known result by~\citet{bartlett1998boosting} in~\cref{appx:margin_result_difference}.} We propose to minimize \ourmethod{} via gradient descent, which, at first sight, appears to contrast the idea of sequentially fitting weak learners in the boosting framework.
+However, we show in~\cref{appx:rel_to_adaboost} that small gradient-based parameter increments implicitly parameterize a form of weak learner.
 This result draws an analogy in that training on \ourmethod{} keeps improving on generalization as the model is trained for many epochs, just as how AdaBoost keeps improving on generalization as many decision stumps are added.

-Empirically, we observe that~\ourmethod{} often improves upon the performance of popular regularizers such as label smoothing~\citep{szegedy2016rethinking} and confidence penalty~\citep{pereyra2017regularizing} across computer vision and language modeling tasks.
+Empirically, we observe that~\ourmethod{} performs considerably better than the standard formulation of the exponential loss~\citep{hastie2009multi}.
+In low data regimes, \ourmethod{} often improves upon the performance of popular regularizers such as label smoothing~\citep{szegedy2016rethinking} and confidence penalty~\citep{pereyra2017regularizing} across computer vision and language modeling tasks.

 We summarize our main contributions as follows: